CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 **Default**:

-|   If you do not specify the ``-nt`` option, the CFSAN SNP Pipeline will set it to 8 threads
+| If you do not specify the -nt option, the CFSAN SNP Pipeline will set the number of threads
-|   automatically by default.
-If you set the number of RealignerTargetCreator threads, you
-|   should consider also setting the number of aligner (bowtie or smalt) threads because a
-|   fixed set of CPU resources will be allocated for all the map_reads processes.
+| using the values :ref:`CpuCoresPerProcessOnHPC-label` and :ref:`CpuCoresPerProcessOnWorkstation-label`.
-      To disable RealignerTargetCreator multithreading, specify "-nt 1".
+| To disable RealignerTargetCreator multithreading, specify "-nt 1".
 |

 **Parameter Notes**:

-| ``-nt``       : number of parallel threads
-|
+``-nt threads``
+  Number of parallel threads.
+Setting this option is not recommended.
+  The recommended way to control threads per process is by setting :ref:`CpuCoresPerProcessOnHPC-label` and :ref:`CpuCoresPerProcessOnWorkstation-label`.

 **Example**::